neurobagel/api/README.md

 the API will always talk to the graph on behalf of the user.

 (For developers)
-To regenerate this sample query when the API query template is updated, run the following commands from the repository root in an interactive Python terminal:
+To regenerate this sample query when the API query template is updated, first launch an interactive Python terminal from the repository root:

 ```bash
 uv run python
 ```
+Then, run the following commands:
 ```python
 from app.main import fetch_supported_namespaces_for_config
 from app.api import env_settings